quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## Raw packet and frame information

 QUIC packets always include an AEAD authentication tag at the end.
 In general, the length of the AEAD tag depends on the TLS cipher suite, although all cipher suites used in QUIC v1 use a 16 byte tag.

-Note:

-: As QUIC appends an authentication tag after the packet payload, the packet header_lengths can be calculated as:

-: header_length = length - payload_length - 16

-: For UDP datagrams, the calculation is simpler:

-: header_length = length - payload_length

-Note:

-: In some cases, the length fields are also explicitly reflected inside of packet headers.
-For example, the QUIC STREAM frame has a `length` field indicating its payload size.
-Similarly, the QUIC Long Header has a `length` field which is equal to the payload length plus the packet number length.
-In these cases, those fields are intentionally preserved in the event definitions.
-Even though this can lead to duplicate data when the full RawInfo is logged, it allows a more direct mapping of the QUIC specifications to qlog, making it easier for users to interpret.
+For the purposes of calculating the lengths in fields of type RawInfo (as defined in {{QLOG-MAIN}}) related to QUIC packets, the AEAD tag is regarded as a trailer.

 ## Events not belonging to a single connection {#handling-unknown-connections}